 6. Avoid alcohol consumption – When you work outdoors, it’s is important to stay hydrated.
 Make sure you drink plenty of water.
 Mixing alcohol and power tools is NOT a safe combination.

-To learn more about pruning, please watch the videos below which feature my fellow West Bend associate, Marv Wolf.
+To learn more about pruning, check out the videos below which feature retired West Bend associate, Marv Wolf.

-Since 1990, more than 15,000 trees and shrubs have been planted on the campus, formerly corn and alfalfa fields.
+Since 1990, more than 15,000 trees and shrubs have been planted on the campus, which were formerly corn and alfalfa fields.